sowkyak/ML-project/README.md

-# ML-project
+# MINI PROJECT
-this repository is for  ml-projects
+this repository is for  mini-project machine learning